A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Simulation Experiments

 \subsection{Cellwise Contamination}

 We have only considered casewise (or rowwise) contaminations in the aforesaid simulation experiments, where some of the sample observations (rows of the data matrix) are perturbed.
 However, cellwise (columnwise) contamination does arise in real life datasets where some of the components (columns of the data matrix) are perturbed.

 This results in the contamination of a comparatively larger proportion of the sample observations, at least partially.
 Discarding or downweighting all those partially contaminated observations may result in a significant loss of information which affects the efficiency of the resulting estimators.
-Since the proposed methodology in this work is sequential in nature, it is intuitively expected that this procedure can tackle the cellwise contaminated datasets more efficiently as compared to the ordinary minimum DPD method.
-We simulate $100$ datasets (sample size $1000$, dimension $4$) where the first $600$ observations are simulated from a standard $4$-dimensional normal distribution.
-The remaining $400$ observations are divided into $4$ subsets $S_1$, $S_2$, $S_3$ and $S_4$.
-The subset $S_i$ is generated from a $4$-dimensional normal distribution with mean vector $5\boldsymbol{e}_i$ and identity covariance, where $\boldsymbol{e}_i$ is the $i$-th canonical vector in $\mathbb{R}^4$, $1\leq i \leq 4$.
+Since the proposed methodology in this work is componentwise in nature, it is intuitively expected that this procedure can tackle the cellwise contaminated datasets more efficiently as compared to the ordinary minimum DPD method.
+We simulate $100$ datasets (sample size $1000$) from the $4$-dimensional standard normal distribution.
+Then a fixed proportion ($5\%$ in this case) of observations (chosen at random) from each of the $4$ components (variables) are contaminated with a distant value ($20$ in our case).

-That is, the true value of the mean vector and covariance matrix are $(0,0,0,0)^{'}$ and $\boldsymbol{I}_4$, respectively and the last $400$ observations are contaminated cellwise.
-We obtain the estimates of the mean vector and the covariance matrix based on these $100$ samples using the ordinary and sequential minimum DPD methods and their competitors (considered in the simulation experiments) and present the mean squared errors (separately for the mean vector and the covariance matrix) for different values of $\beta$ in Figure \ref{sm_figure_cell}.
-The superiority of the sequential method can clearly be observed over all its competitors with the ordinary minimum DPD and GK methods being the closest ones.
-It should also be noted that the sequential method achieved lower mean squared errors for smaller values of $\beta$ as compared to the ordinary minimum DPD method.

-It is one of our future plans to investigate the performances of both ordinary and sequential minimum DPD methods in case of cellwise contamination in a detailed manner.
+The estimated mean squared errors of the location and scale matrix estimates using our newly proposed method along with some other componentwise robust methods including the Orthogonalized Gnanadesikan-Kettenring method, the two step generalized S-estimation (2SGS) method (Agostinelli et al.~ $(2015)$ \cite{recent}), the fast robust correlation method and the cellMCD method (Raymaekers and Rousseeuw $(2024)$ \cite{cellmcd}), which are considered suitable to tackle cellwise contamination, are presented pictorially in Figure \ref{sm_figure_cell}.
+The superiority of the CMDPDEs can clearly be observed from Figure \ref{sm_figure_cell} over its competitors in terms of the estimated MSEs.